Enumeration of Anti-Invariant Subspaces and Touchard's Formula for the Entries of the $q$-Hermite Catalan Matrix: Introduction

-\end{definition} \begin{theorem*} For any $T\in M_n(\Fq)$, the number of $l$-dimensional $T$-anti-invariant subspaces of $\Fq^n$ is given by
+\end{definition} \begin{theorem*} For any $T\in M_n(\Fq)$, the number of $\ell$-dimensional $T$-anti-invariant subspaces of $\Fq^n$ is given by

 where $X^T_j$ is the number of $j$-dimensional $T$-invariant subspaces of $\Fq^n$. \end{theorem*} The computation of $X^T_j$ from the similarity class of $T$ as a polynomial in $q$ is easy \cite[Section~2]{https://doi.org/10.48550/arxiv.2205.11076} and has been implemented in SageMath \cite{simsage}.
+The formula in Eq. \eqref{eq:main} can be recast in the following form, which will be used in the proof.